nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 Create a `./.vscode/launch.json` from `/.vscode/launch.TEMPLATE-ESP32.json`.

 Edit the file and adjust the absolute path `<absolute-path-to-the-build-folder-mind-the-forward-slashes>` to the build folder (**!!mind the forward slashes!!**) to your needs.
+The Power Shell script `.\install-tools.ps1` will adjust the file for you.

 The following example assumes the OpenOCD tool was installed in the default location.
-Adjust the path as required if you used custom install path to OpenOCD.
+Adjust the path as required if you used a custom install path to OpenOCD.

 ```
 {